Arm Pain after Axillary Lymph Node Dissection

 - An area of redness or heat on the arm.

-If you have had surgery for breast cancer and have any of the symptoms listed above, talk with your provider.
-If you are preparing to have an axillary lymph node biopsy, ask your provider if arm pain could happen to you.
+If you have had surgery and have any of the symptoms listed above, talk with your provider.
+If you are about to have an axillary lymph node biopsy, ask your provider if arm pain could happen to you.

 Henry, B.M., Graves, M.J., Pekala, J.R., Sanna, B., Hsieh, W.C., Tubbs, R.S., et al. (2017).
 Origin, Branching, and Communications of the Intercostobrachial Nerve: a Meta-Analysis with Implications for Mastectomy and Axillary Lymph Node Dissection in Breast Cancer.
 Cureus, 9(3): e1101. doi 10.7759/cureus.1101